DarkJaslo/Horaris-FIB/README.md

 ## [English] Schedule generator for FIB-UPC
 Generates all possible schedules given a set of subjects.
 ### Good stuff:
--Allows choosing "mandatory" subjects (that will always appear in every schedule generated).
+-Allows choosing "mandatory" subjects (that will always appear in every generated schedule).

 -Sorts the results, such that good schedules will be printed first.
 My own criteria are used here, but it's way better than not having them ordered.